I am a cross-border worker

 What insurance do I need?

-France, Germany, Italy and Austria: right of option
+France, Germany, Italy, and Austria: Your option right

-If you live in Germany, France, Italy or Austria, you have the right to choose where you wish to take out insurance: in Switzerland or in your country of residence.
-This is called “right of option”.
+If you live in Germany, France, Italy, or Austria, you can choose to be insured in Switzerland or your country of residence.
+This is known as your option right.

 Exceptions:

-• You take up work in Switzerland again after having been unemployed in your country.
+• You return to work in Switzerland after a period of unemployment in your country.

-In these cases, you are allowed to exercise your right of option again.
-The procedure is the same than for a first-time cross-border worker.
+In these cases, you can exercise your option right again.
+The procedure is then the same as for new cross-border commuters.

 Family members